danthareja/contribute-to-open-source/CONTRIBUTING.md

 All GitHub projects are backed by a version control software called *Git*.
 You'll need to [set up Git](https://github.com/danthareja/contribute-to-open-source/wiki/Setting-up-Git) in order to contribute to *any* project on GitHub.

-This specific project is written in JavaScript and uses Node.js as it's runtime.
+This specific project is written in JavaScript and uses Node.js as its runtime.
 You'll need to [install Node.js](https://nodejs.org/en/) in order to run the project.

 ### Fork the repository